lilyevans/JSPlayground/README.md

 npm start
 ```

+Then go to `localhost:3000` in your favorite browser.

 # Add Some JS

 Only add Javascript to the js folder.
 There is a public/javascripts folder lying around somewhere, but don't use it.
 Generated code goes there.